2.5 Assets, Capacity, and Community Readiness

 Key Takeaways

-- Assets are strengths that can support health education action, such as trusted leaders, spaces, skills, relationships, and policies.
+- Assets are strengths that support action: trusted leaders, spaces, skills, relationships, funding streams, and supportive policies.

-- Capacity includes the resources and ability to plan, implement, sustain, and evaluate a response.
+- Capacity is the ability to plan, implement, sustain, and evaluate a response, spanning human, organizational, social, and financial resources.

-- Community readiness affects how quickly and what type of intervention is feasible.
+- Community readiness affects how quickly and what type of intervention is feasible, and shapes the right first step.

-- Assessment should identify barriers and enabling factors before selecting strategies.
+- Assessment should identify barriers and enabling factors across the socio-ecological levels before selecting strategies.

 Asset-based assessment

 An asset is a strength that can help improve health.
-Assets can be people, organizations, places, skills, relationships, traditions, policies, funding streams, communication channels, or informal networks.
-Examples include trusted community health workers, a school gym, a local radio station, a neighborhood association, bilingual volunteers, an existing referral system, or a policy that supports smoke-free spaces.
+Assets can be people, organizations, places, skills, relationships, traditions, policies, funding streams, communication channels, or informal networks: trusted community health workers, a school gym, a local radio station, a neighborhood association, bilingual volunteers, an existing referral system, or a smoke-free policy.
+This is the heart of asset-based community development (ABCD), which begins with what a community already has rather than only what it lacks.

-Asset assessment prevents a deficit-only view of communities.
 A needs-only assessment might say a neighborhood has high rates of uncontrolled hypertension.
-An asset-based assessment might add that residents trust a local barbershop network, a clinic has evening hours, and a church kitchen can host cooking demonstrations.
-Those details make later planning more realistic and respectful.
+An asset-based assessment adds that residents trust a local barbershop network, a clinic offers evening hours, and a church kitchen can host cooking demonstrations.
+Those details make later planning realistic and respectful.

 Capacity and readiness

-Capacity is the ability to act.
-It includes staff time, skills, funding, facilities, leadership, partner commitment, data systems, policies, and community trust.
-Readiness describes whether the community or organization is prepared to recognize the issue, support change, and participate in action.
+Capacity is the ability to act: staff time, skills, funding, facilities, leadership, partner commitment, data systems, policies, and community trust.
+Community readiness describes whether a community or organization is prepared to recognize the issue, support change, and participate.
+The Community Readiness Model frames stages from no awareness through preparation to high levels of community ownership; matching strategy to stage matters.
 A program can fail when the health issue is real but readiness is low or capacity is thin.

-Community readiness is not a reason to ignore urgent needs.
-It is a reason to choose the right first step.
-If awareness is low, the first strategy may be listening sessions, awareness building, or partner education.
-If readiness is high, the team may be able to move more quickly into planning objectives and implementation.
-Area I assessment helps match strategy intensity to current conditions.
+Low readiness is not a reason to ignore an urgent need; it is a reason to pick the right first step.
+If awareness is low, start with listening sessions, awareness building, or partner education.
+If readiness is high, the team can move faster into objectives and implementation.
+Area I assessment matches strategy intensity to current conditions.

 What to assess